JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 end
 ```

-The problem is not immediately obvious - and it's killing the app's performance

-Because the LiveComponent is rendered as part of a list comprehension (`for={user <- @users}`) the `Repo.all` operation is an N + 1 Query - every `UserDetailComponent` rendered issues a DB query.
+Because the LiveComponent is rendered as part of a list comprehension (`for={user <- @users}`), the `Repo.all` operation is an N + 1 query.
+Every `UserDetailComponent` rendered issues a DB query.
 Showing 10 users issues 10 queries, plus 1 for the LiveView to retrieve all Users.
 25 users issues 26 queries.
 50 users issues 51 queries, and so on.

 ### What to do Instead

 The [preload/1](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveComponent.html#c:preload/1) callback was designed to solve exactly this problem.

 Preload takes, as its only argument, a list of each component's assigns.
-It returns an updated list of assigns which the component receives in its `update/2` callback
+It returns an updated list of assigns (in the same order in which it was received) which the component receives in its `update/2` callback

 With `preload/1` implemented, `UserDetailComponent` now looks like: